HeySoup/QuestCord/README.md

 Than you shall do so
 Version 0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9, are all pre-release and are hotfixes While version 1.0 is the "final" version which shall only be updated if needed.
+Version 1.0 will arrive on sidequest shortly after arriving on the GitHub.

 After questcord 1.0 I intend to work on a
 Twitter integration